FS-Driverless/Formula-Student-Driverless-Simulator/docs/system-overview.md

 This plugin is added inside the Unreal world and takes control of most of the game logic.
 It receives the sensor suite and simulates the sensors, it moves the car according to trajectory setpoints and exposes an RPC API for external management.
 This RPC API is used by the simulator to interact with the world.

+## The Spectator
+The spectator provides an eye into the virtual world from an external computer.
+Through a network connection the virtual world state is replicated and shown on the screen.
+The user can operate the camera with its mouse and keyboard.
+Read more about usage of the spectator [here](spectator.md).